ughnett/origin/README.md

 Origin
 ===

-Origin is a fork of the Underscores base theme, with more focus placed on development tooling.
+Origin is loosely based on the Underscores base theme, but with more focus placed on development tooling (primarily in the form of adding Grunt).

+Documentation coming soon.